 Since the research started on the subject, it was found that people with psoriasis, usually had a higher alcohol consumption rate.
 In fact, alcohol doesn’t just act as a trigger, but can also prolong the treatment of the disease.

 So, for those suffering from psoriasis, limiting alcohol intake or quitting the habit is the best thing to do.
+If you absolutely can’t do without the alcohol, you can try some of the non-alcoholic products.

 Many believe genes to be the major cause of psoriasis.
 However, the disease has to be set off by some other factor alongside the genetics.
 Bear in mind, not everyone who has a family history of the disease is likely to develop it at some point in their lives.